xraySMULu/the-big-squeeze/README.md

 * Declining home prices can lead to negative equity (When a homeownder owes more than their home's market value) increasing foreclosure rates.
 Borrowers in negative equity are less likely to refinance or sell.

-* As home value increases, homeownders build equity, reduceing foreclosure risks.
+* As home value increases, homeownders build equity, reducing foreclosure risks.
 Homeowners with equity can sell or refinance to avoid foreclosures.

 ## Challenges, Limitations and Future Development